Sparse maps

-Our main theorem concerns maps which are $m$-sparse, which is a strengthening of the condition that pre-images of every unit ball intersect a small constant number of simplices.
-In the next section we will give a full definition of $m$-sparse maps.
-Roughly, a map from a $d$-dimensional simplicial complex $Y$ to $\RR^n$ is $m$-sparse if the pre-image of each coordinate $m$-dimensional plane in $\RR^n$ intersects a small constant number of simplices in $Y$.
-We also impose an additional condition on the map, that the image of the $k$-skeleton of $Y$ must lie in the $k$-skeleton of the unit lattice in $\RR^n$ for each $0 \le k \le d$.
-For example, a $1$-sparse map from a $0$-dimensional $Y$ (a set of vertices) into $\RR^2$ is a way to place the vertices of $Y$ in $\ZZ^2 \subset \RR^2$ so that each vertical and horizontal line intersects only a constant number of points from $Y$.
-So if $Y$ is a set of $V$ vertices, then there is a 1-sparse map into $[0,V]^2$, where we place the vertices along the diagonal of the square.
-A 1-sparse map from a graph $Y$ into $\RR^n$ maps each each edge of $Y$ to a path in the unit grid so that the pre-image of each straight line in the grid intersects at most a constant number of edges in $Y$.
-In fact, Kolmogorov and Barzdin showed that if a graph $Y$ had $V$ vertices and constant degree, then there is a 1-sparse map of $Y$ into a ball of radius roughly $V^{1/2}$ in $\RR^3$.
+Our main theorem concerns maps which are $m$-sparse, which is a strengthening of the condition that the pre-image of every unit ball intersects a small number of simplices.
+In the next section we will give a detailed definition of $m$-sparse maps.
+Roughly, a map from a $d$-dimensional simplicial complex $Y$ to $\RR^n$ is $m$-sparse with overlap $S$ if it satisfies two conditions.
+First, the $k$-skeleton of $Y$ gets mapped into the the $k$-skeleton of the unit lattice in $\RR^n$, for each $0 \le k \le d$.
+Second, each $m$-dimensional coordinate plane in the unit lattice intersects the images of at most $S$ $d$-simplices from $Y$ in a strongly non-transverse way.
+For example, if $Y$ is a set of vertices, then a $1$-sparse map from $Y$ into $\RR^2$ is a way to place these vertices on $\ZZ^2 \subset \RR^2$ so that each vertical and horizontal line intersects at most $S$ vertices.
+So if $Y$ is a set of $V$ vertices, then there is a 1-sparse map with overlap 1 from $Y$ to $[0,V]^2 \subset \RR^2$, where we injectively map the vertices to the diagonal of $[0,V]^2$.
+If $Y$ is a graph, a 1-sparse map with overlap $S$ that maps $Y$ to $\RR^n$ will map each edge of $Y$ to a path in the unit grid so that the pre-image of each straight line in the unit grid intersects at most $S$ edges from $Y$ in a 1-dimensional set.
+Kolmogorov's and Barzdin's proof actually shows that if a graph $Y$ has $V$ vertices and maximum degree $D$, then there is a 1-sparse map with overlap $C(D)$ from $Y$ to a ball of radius $V^{1/2}$ in $\RR^3$.